-Croatia: Eco organizations protest against TPP Plomin 1 life extension15.
-May 2018. / SEE Energy News
+Croatia: Eco organizations protest against TPP Plomin 1 life extension, SEE Energy News

 Non-governmental environmental organizations Greenpeace, Green Action and Green Istria held a protest in front of the seat of Croatian stateowned power utility HEP, against the company’s decision to extend the operational life of 50 years old coal-fired thermal power plant Plomin 1.